zuri-training/Team-Rhinoceros2---Col_films/README.md

 # Features
 **Unauthenticated Users** - A user who is unregistered on the platform is able to :
 * To visit the platform and view basic information about the platform
-* View and interact with the documentation documentation
+* View and interact with the documentation
 * View all available movies
 * Register to view more details <br>
 **Authenticated Users** - A user who is registered on the platform is able to :